almic/zombie-game/README.md

 # ANGRY TODOS

-- [ ] Add PackedByteArray method to copy a range from one array to another, with offsets
 - [ ] IDEA for fixing terrain nav meshing: Compare close polygons for XZ overlap, and if they overlap then push the lower polygon vertices back so from above they do not appear to overlap (easier said than done).